-I’m reading Eric Ries, ‘The Startup Way’ for the second time.
-The book strikes me as one of the best books about ‘modern enterprise management every written.
+Ekipa.co – I’m reading Eric Ries, ‘The Startup Way’ for the second time.
+Before I talk agile and innovation, let me inform you of the book that strikes me as one of the best books about ‘modern enterprise management ever written.
 I did an MBA and read loads of (old) books about management.
 In today’s volatile market, disrupted by startups and technological innovations, we need a new paradigm.
 Managers that have gone through the same books as I did 20 years ago need to reinvent themselves.

 An interesting passage: